Last Updated on August 19, 2023

 - St. Patrick’s Day Parade and Wearin’ ‘O the Green Festival in Raleigh is a great way to celebrate the holiday for kids.

 - Get your fill of the big dill!
-NC Pickle Fest in Goldsboro is fun for the whole family!
+NC Pickle Fest in Mount Olive (near Goldsboro) is fun for the whole family!

 - Eat more ‘cue at the BBQ Fest on the Neuse in Kinston!